History of the Epiphone guitar

 - Scale: 628.65 mm

 This Epiphone guitar reflects the quality and configuration of its woods by producing unique sounds.
-This is precisely what we love about this proposal and that is why we will describe it below.
+This is precisely what we love about this model, so let's take a look:

 The designers chose to replicate the legendary Sheraton, in the shape of the Jazz Collection Thinline.
 In addition, it has square inlays with central triangles made of mother-of-pearl that embellish the look of this guitar.
 On the body you can see the two typical “F” shaped fretwork, something traditional in jazz guitars.